tinnamchoi/MESS/README.md

 Download the latest `MESS.[semver].firefox.xpi` file from the [releases page](https://github.com/tinnamchoi/MESS/releases).

-Go to `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-on...".
+Go to `about:addons` and click on the gear icon next to "Manage Your Extensions".
+Click "Install Add-on From File...".

 Select the downloaded file.

+Go to a MyUni page.
 Click on the extensions icon (shaped like a jigsaw puzzle piece) in the top-right corner.
 Click the gear next to "MESS" and select "Always Allow on myuni.adelaide.edu.au"

 ## Build